dokku/dokku/docs/deployment/methods/herokuish-buildpacks.md

 dokku buildpacks:stack-set node-js-app
 ```

+A change in the stack value will execute the `post-stack-set` trigger.

 Finally, stacks can be set or unset globally as a fallback.
 This will take precedence over a globally set `DOKKU_IMAGE` environment variable (`gliderlabs/herokuish:latest` by default).

 ```shell